rust-lang/nomicon/src/exotic-sizes.md

 know the size and alignment of something in order to correctly work with it!
 In this regard, DSTs are not normal types.
 Because they lack a statically known size, these types can only exist behind a pointer.
-Any pointer to a DST consequently becomes a *fat* pointer consisting of the pointer and the information that "completes" them (more on this below).
+Any pointer to a DST consequently becomes a *wide* pointer consisting of the pointer and the information that "completes" them (more on this below).

 There are two major DSTs exposed by the language: